shmurthy08/RBlockly/README.md

 ## [Link to Github Page of Project](https://shmurthy08.github.io/RBlockly/src/design-blocks/index.html )

+### External Dependency Instructions:

+- Download R and RStudio beforehand to be able to download the R code and run it in RStudio
+- If your R and RStudio is not working use the following online IDE: https://replit.com/languages/rlang
+    - Only thing would be to copy the code in the R file that you download and paste it into your replit workspace.

 ### Motivation

 The R programming language is a powerful tool for data analysis, statistical modeling, and data visualization.
 However, it can be intimidating for beginners due to its syntax and steep learning curve.
 This project, Rblockly, aims to make R more accessible and user-friendly, especially for those who are new to programming.